fudge88/miumiu/README.md

 - The burger icon drops down to reveal the menu options, which further drop down into their subsections
 - The search icon opens an input field under the navbar
 - The basket count icon appears and functions in the same way as it does on the large screen
+- goto checkout otion appears in main navonly when there is an item in the users bag

 **Home:**
 Simple, relevant hero image of a female pampering herself.
 Simple message in the heading font speaking
-to the user directly, with a shop now button that redirects to all products.
+to the user directly, this page redirects to all products in 3 seconds.

 **Promotion Bar:**
 All information appears on the same strip on large screen, the smaller screen breaks down the information